-Ascites develops in patients with cirrhosis because of the development of portal hypertension in concert with splanchnic vasodilation, renal sodium retention and active renal vasoconstriction.96 As the liver disease progresses the ascites becomes more resistant to diuretic therapy and refractory ascites develops.
-Ascites is said to be refractory to medical treatment when it is unresponsive to sodium restriction and the use of high doses of diuretics (400 mg/day spironolactone and 160 gm/d furosemide) or the patients are intolerant of diuretic therapy.97 Once refractory ascites develops the patient has a poor prognosis with \sim 50% of the patients dead within 12 months.96 A number of approaches have been taken in the management of patients with refractory ascites including peritoneo-venous shunts, repeated large volume paracentesis (LVP) and TIPS.
-Peritoneo-venous shunts have been abandoned because of a lack of efficacy and high rate of complications except in unusual circumstances.96 TIPS has been compared to LVP in the treatment of patients with refractory cirrhotic ascites.
-The data from 5 published controlled trials is shown in Table 6.
-There were a total of 330 patients enrolled in the 5 trials.^{23,98-101} In the TIPS groups the percentage (mean \pm SD) of patients who showed improvement in their ascites (lack of need for paracentesis) was $62.0 \pm 19.2\%$ while in the LVP groups improvement was seen in $23.6 \pm 18.5\%$ of patients.
-The transplant free two year survival in three of the studies^{98-100} was similar being $37 \pm 17.7\%$ for the TIPS patients and 40.1 \pm 16.8% for the LVP patients and in the fourth study23 survival was also similar in the two groups.
-Only in the most recently published report was survival significantly better in the TIPS group.101 A metaanalysis of four of the published series has recently been reported.102 TIPS was more effective than paracentesis and its use was associated with a significantly better transplant free survival (TIPS year-1, 63.1%; year-2, 49.0%; versus LVP year-1, 52.5%; year-2, 35.2%).
-Encephalopathy occurred somewhat more frequently in the TIPS groups as compared to the LVP groups (39.4 \pm 20.9% and 22.6 \pm 13.9% of patients, respectively).
-Somewhat surprisingly there was no difference in the quality of life between the two groups in one of the studies.23 Cost effectiveness was not examined in any of the studies.
+Ascites develops in patients with cirrhosis because of the development of portal hypertension in concert with splanchnic vasodilation, renal sodium retention, and active renal vasoconstriction.88 As the liver disease progresses, the ascites becomes more resistant to diuretic therapy, and refractory ascites develops.
+Ascites is said to be refractory to medical treatment when it is unresponsive to sodium restriction and the use of high doses of diuretics (400 mg/d spironolactone and 160 mg/d furosemide) or the patient is intolerant of diuretic therapy.89 Once refractory ascites develops, prognosis is poor; approximately 50% of patients die within 12 months.88 A number of approaches have been taken in the management of patients with refractory ascites, including peritoneo-venous shunts, repeated large volume paracentesis (LVP), and TIPS.
+Peritoneo-venous shunts have been abandoned because of a lack of efficacy and high rate of complication except in unusual circumstances.88 TIPS has been compared with LVP in the treatment of patients with refractory ascites associated with cirrhosis.
+The data from five published controlled trials are shown in Table 6.
+There were a total of 330 patients enrolled in these five trials.^{22,90-93} In the TIPS groups, the percentage (mean \pm SD) of patients who showed improvement in their ascites (lack of need for paracentesis) was $62.0\% \pm 19.2\%$, while in the LVP groups improvement was seen in 23.6% \pm 18.5% of patients.
+The transplant-free 2-year survival in three of the studies90-92 was similar ($37\% \pm 17.7\%$ for the TIPS patients and $40.1\% \pm 16.8\%$ for the LVP patients), and in the fourth study22 survival was also similar in the two groups.
+Only in the most recently published report was survival significantly better in the TIPS group.93 Encephalopathy occurred somewhat more frequently in the TIPS groups compared with the LVP groups (39.4% \pm 20.9% and 22.6% \pm 13.9%, respectively).
+Somewhat surprisingly, there was no difference in the quality of life between the two groups in one of the studies.23 Costeffectiveness was not examined in any of the studies.